 - 2.1.2 Where the committee feel there is evidence of ultra vires transactions, evidence of improper acts, or if there are other important matters that the committee wish to raise, the Chair of the committee should raise the matter at a full meeting of the Board.
 Exceptionally, the matter may need to be referred to NHS England.
-(To the Director of Finance in the first instance.) - 2.1.3 It is the responsibility of the Director of Finance to ensure an adequate internal audit service is provided and the committee shall be involved in the selection process when an internal audit service provider is changed.
+(To the Chief Finance Officer in the first instance.) - 2.1.3 It is the responsibility of the Chief Finance Officer to ensure an adequate internal audit service is provided and the committee shall be involved in the selection process when an internal audit service provider is changed.